3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **functionid**:

 ResourceID of the \<function> that provides the boundary as a levelset.
-The function MUST have an input of type vector with the name "pos" and an output of type scalar that matches the name given as the channel attribute of the \<boundary> element.
+The function MUST have an input of type vector with the name "pos" and an output of type scalar that matches the name given as the channel attribute of the \<levelset> element.

 **channel**:
 Defines which function output channel is used as the levelset function.
 The channel MUST be of type scalar.